Bayesian parameter estimation using conditional variational autoencoders for gravitational-wave astronomy

 The \texttt{VItamin} training process uses as input $10^{7}$ whitened waveforms corresponding to parameters drawn from the same priors as assumed for the benchmark analysis.
 The waveforms are also of identical duration, sampling frequency, and use the same waveform model as in the benchmark analysis.
 The signals are whitened\footnote{The whitening is used primarily to scale the input to a magnitude range more suitable to neural networks.
 The \emph{true} \ac{PSD} does not have to be used for whitening, but training data and test data must be contain signals that share the same \ac{PSD}.} using the same advanced detector \acp{PSD}~\cite{aligo_noisecurves} as assumed in the benchmark analysis.
 When each whitened waveform is placed within a training batch it is given a unique detector Gaussian noise realisation (after signal whitening this is simply zero mean, unit variance Gaussian noise).
-The \texttt{VItamin} posterior results are produced by passing each of our $256$ whitened noisy testing set of \ac{GW} waveforms as input into the testing path of the pre-trained \ac{CVAE} (Fig.~\ref{fig:network_config}).
-For each input waveform we sample until we have generated $10^4$ posterior samples on 7 physical parameters $x=(m_1,m_2,d_{\text{L}},t_{0},\Theta_{jn},\alpha,\delta)$.
-We choose to output a subset of the full 9-dimensional space to demonstrate that parameters (such as $\phi_0$ and $\psi$ in this case) can (if desired) be marginalised out within the \ac{CVAE} procedure itself, rather than after training.
+The \texttt{VItamin} posterior results are produced by passing each of our $250$ whitened noisy testing set of \ac{GW} waveforms as input into the testing path of the pre-trained \ac{CVAE} (Fig.~\ref{fig:network_config}).
+For each input waveform we sample until we have generated $8000$ posterior samples on 15 physical parameters, collectively denoted here as $x$.
+Comparison results between \texttt{VItamin} and Bayesian samplers do not use $\phi_0$ since it is marginalised out in the Bayesian sampler inference process.